 The Group is committed to developing all people who work or collaborate with us.
 As a community-based Group, we rely on the contribution of practitioners who act as ambassadors for Nature.
-This nature-based community includes our employees, suppliers, producers and farmers, as well as researchers and start-up leaders.
-It is only through their contribution that we are able to offer high-quality products and services while meeting today's many challenges.

-a.
-Empowering and supporting our producers and local communities 38 b.
-Promoting female leadership 40 c.
-Promoting well-being in the workplace, diversity and inclusion 42 d.
-Developing and training teams around the world 44
+This nature-based community includes our employees, suppliers, a.
+Empowering and supporting our producers and local communities o.
+Promoting female leadership c.
+Promoting well-being in the workplace, diversity and inclusion d.
+Developing and training teams around the world a.
+Empowering and supporting our producers and local communities